davidelanfranchi/remarkable-articles/README.md

   The advantages of the approach suggested by the author seemed so obvious to me that I found the article inspiring.
 It suggests a very useful adaptation of BEM naming convention showing that instead of blindly following the rules, we could, and we should, break/adjust them.

-  It made me think about another not so standardized convention that I found clever: [rscss](http://rscss.io/).
+  It made me think about another not so famous convention that I found clever: [rscss](http://rscss.io/).

   Tags: _#CSS_